 You can also use third-party apps for food delivery — like Grub Hub, Door Dash, Uber Eats, or Slice.
 You are still supporting your local businesses through these apps and you'll occasionally get lucky with coupons or faster delivery times.

-And, as always, takeout is an option.
+As always, takeout is an option.
 Plan a movie night in and go grab your favorite food from your local restaurant before pressing play.

-Buy Gifts for Yourself and Others
+4. Buy Gifts for Yourself and Others

 Sending your friends and family a gift card for a local business will give them a head start to shop small.
 And if it's someone's birthday, you're checking two items off your list.
 Odds are, they’ll end up buying themselves something they wouldn’t have thought of otherwise, adding to their delight and surprise.

-Support Small Businesses for Free
+How to Support Small Businesses for Free

 - Write a positive review.
 Positive reviews entice others in the community to try out the local businesses.
 Upload some pictures too to increase their engagement.

 - Follow social media accounts and share posts.
 Social media is key for small businesses and sharing posts may bring in more business.